Eleanor Mixon Attwood

 On the other end, I had a hard-working, very intelligent grandfather who never earned more than $5,000 a year in his job at a cotton mill.
 Both ends and everyone in the middle can benefit from legal guidance, and I truly enjoy assisting folks no matter where they fall on the spectrum.

 Now a little about me personally.
 Red and black are my favorite colors.
 I bark at football games and spell dog “d-a-w-g.”
 I am proud to be the daughter of two wonderful teachers.
 I am proud to be born and raised in the South.
 I am very active in my church serving as an elder and former youth group advisor.
 I love to dance to 80s music and do so free of charge at weddings and parties even if no one asks.
-I am married to a very cool man who litigates cases for individuals when they suffer personal injuries.
-I have two small children who take up nearly every bit of my time outside of work—and I love it that way.
+I am married to a very cool man who litigates cases for individuals when they suffer personal injuries and we have two wonderful children.